pyGCodeDecode API Reference

 output_unit_system: str = "SI (mm)",

-Initialize the Simulation of a given G-code with initial machine setup or default machine.
+Initialize the Simulation of a G-code with initial machine setup or default machine.

 Arguments: